 Preliminary analysis of this data indicates that physical characteristics are variable across sites in the Morro Bay watershed.
 Certain sites indicate greater levels of impairment than others, especially along the mainstem of Chorro Creek.
-It is important to note that these results do not include the full suite of sixteen metrics that comprise the analytical approach.
+It is important to note that these results do not include the full suite of sixteen metrics around which the analysis was developed.

-Pennington Creek at 310UPN has consistently met all sediment indicator targets since 2008, and met nearly all targets for both sediment and biological indicators during 2020 and 2021.
-With the averaged data from 2008 through 2021 (Table 5), 310UPN also met all numeric targets that support beneficial use.
-Prior to 2016, San Bernardo Creek at 310MNO supported beneficial uses across the board as well, but has since declined in various sediment indicators.
-Los Osos Creek at 310CLK was not monitored during 2021, but has historically met most indicator targets.
+Pennington Creek at 310UPN has consistently met all sediment indicator targets since 2008 and has met nearly all targets for both sediment and biological indicators since 2018.
+With the averaged data from 2008 through 2022 (Table 5), 310UPN also met all numeric targets that support beneficial use.
+Prior to 2016, San Bernardo Creek at 310MNO supported beneficial uses across the board as well but has since declined in various sediment indicators.
+Los Osos Creek at 310CLK was not monitored during 2021 or 2022 but has historically met most indicator targets.
 310CLK has shown some variability in the biological indicators, with lower scores for EPT Richness but consistently high scores for Percent Tolerant species.
-Chorro Creek at 310TWB has had several indicators meet the lower priority criteria and several other indicators met the criteria for the high priority 303(d) listing.
+Chorro Creek at 310TWB has had several indicators meet the lower priority criteria for 303(d) listing while several other indicators meet the high priority criteria for listing.